Last updated 4/7/20

 - Cut on the dull side of the material

 TEST CUT, TEST CUT, TEST CUT!!
 With any product, you need to do TEST CUTS before cutting your final design.
 Make sure you are cutting with the correct amount of force.
 When the proper amount of force is used, the material weeds much easier.
 Test cuts should be made for each color and for each product because each individual piece of vinyl can handle a little differently.
-Even if you have cut Easyweed before, different batches from the manufacturer can have a little variation from batch to batch.
+Even if you have cut Easyweed before, different batches from the manufacturer can have a little variation.
 No batch, even if from the same manufacturer, is necessarily exactly the same.
+You can find recommended cut settings in the application instructions tab on our website, however these are a jumping off point and your cutter may still require some adjustment.

 Invisible Cut Lines